groundlight/python-sdk/README.md

 ## Releases

-To publish a new package version to our [internal pypi repository](https://github.com/positronix-ai/packaging/tree/main/aws), you need to create a release on github.
+To publish a new package version to our [internal pypi repository](https://github.com/positronix-ai/packaging/tree/main/aws), you create a release on github.

 ```Bash
 # Create a git tag locally.
 Use semver "vX.Y.Z" format.